I don’t know how it was for all of y’all, but this is how it was for me.

 When it was clear that I wasn’t interested, something shifted between us.
 Quarantine had eased up by then.
 He stopped spending time at the apartment.
 He barely spoke to me.
 He paid a few hundred dollars each month to help cover expenses.
 It felt like a more typical roommate dynamic.
 Except I couldn’t get him to leave.

-In the summer of 2020 in Portland calling the cops was not an option.
+In the summer of 2020 in Portland calling the cops on a Black man was absolutely not an option.
 I wasn’t happy with the situation.
 I knew things would deteriorate when I started dating someone new.
 But until about a week ago, I didn’t have the cushion to cover staying at a hotel until it all got sorted out.
 So I smiled and made nice.
 I figured it was better to stay nominally friends and take his money than force a disruptive confrontation I could not win.

 This is not a narrative to absolve or justify my actions.